Home > Applying for an Austrian Visa: Everything You Need to Know

 Don't forget travel insurance - especially if you're applying for a Schengen visa!

-Currently, in-person appointments are mandatory when applying for an Austria visa, whether it’s a short-term visa or a long-term one.
+Currently, in-person appointments are mandatory when applying for an Austrian visa, whether it’s a short-term visa or a long-term one.

-You also will provide biometrics (fingerprints) at your appointment.
+You will also provide biometrics (fingerprints) at your appointment (unless you have already in the past 5 years).

 Visa fees depend on the type of visa.